07786 959943

 The initial sessions are normally spent introducing the client to the CBT way of working and gathering information about the client's particular issues and reasons for coming to therapy.
 CBT is quite structured, and uses an evidence based approach to treat a range of problems that we can all be susceptible to.
 These range from anxiety (in various forms), depression, low self esteem, obsessive compulsive disorder (OCD), and trauma etc.

-The diagram below show us how situations affect the way we think which in turn affects our feelings and emotions, behaviours and physical reactions.
+Situations affect the way we think which in turn affects our feelings and emotions, behaviours and physical reactions.
 When our thinking gets distorted by life events or upbringing this can lead to unhelpful thinking styles which trap us in such states as anxiety, depression, OCD and phobias to name but a few.

 CBT aims to help clients challenge unhelpful thoughts and replace them with a more balanced realistic way of thinking.
 It also empower clients with a range of skills which they can then take away with them, and use as required to promote balanced thinking and happier lives, so once therapy stops clients are less likely to relapse.
 Sessions last one hour and are usually once a week.